 Anyone that wants a machine-washable comforter (Buffy is dry clean only)

-Buffy’s Breeze comforter is the latest addition to the brand’s product catalog, and the cooler counterpart to the brand’s existing comforter called Cloud.
+Buffy’s Breeze comforter is the latest addition to the brand’s product catalog, and the cooler counterpart to the brand’s existing comforter called the Buffy Cloud Comforter.
 Breeze is specifically designed to keep hot sleepers or folks in hot environments cooler and more comfortable while they sleep.

 If you’re a hot sleeper or live in a particularly hot region, you probably know how it feels to lay restless in the middle of the night in a constant battle between being too hot for your comforter, but also not wanting to sleep without a cover to curl up with.